UDOOboard/Neo-Docs/docs/10_Serial_Libraries/index.md

 Serial Libraries Communication Samples for [UDOO Board](http://www.udoo.org)

-Copyright (C) 2014 <a href="mailto:ekironjisolutions@gmail.com">Ekironji Solutions</a>

-These example’s scripts are meant to demonstrate how to implement a uni\bidirectional communication between an Arduino sketch (running on Cortex-M4 Arduino&trade; Compatible processor) and a binary application on iMX6 Linux processor.
+These scripts are examples meant to demonstrate how to implement a uni/bidirectional communication between an Arduino sketch (running on Cortex-M4 Arduino&trade; Compatible processor) and a binary application on iMX6 Linux processor.

 The Arduino sketch will remain the same no matter which programming language you’ll use to develop the binary on iMX6.